-What questions should you ask your divorce attorney?
+What questions should you ask your Virginia Beach lawyer?

 The decision to meet with an attorney to discuss a separation can be intimidating, but it shouldn’t be.
 An experienced attorney will make you feel at ease and will inform you of all the important points about the coming process.
 However, in order to make the most out of an initial consultation, it helps to know what questions to ask.

 Below, we’ve listed 4 questions that you should ask when you have your meeting.

 Do you specialize in family law in Virginia?
 If so, for how long?Family law, which includes divorce, custody, visitation, child support, adoption, etc., is a very specialized area of the law.
 Divorce issues can be complex, so you should make sure the attorney has significant experience and/or specializes in family law.